2021 Athlete Guide TBA.

 – A race may be stopped by the Race Director in case of severe injury to a rider or life-threatening weather.
 Racers failing to heed the instruction of medical personal and/or course marshals attending to an injured rider will be disqualified!

 -If you think there is an error in your results, bring it to scorer’s attention like a responsible adult, that is why we supply preliminary results during the race.
 If you corner race officials and attack them about a finish error, we will kick you out and DNF you on principle.
 Nobody deserves that kind of behavior.

 – Protests of results, the conduct of a racer, or any other matters related to the race may only be filed by a competitor in the event or a race official.
 Protests must be reported to or filed with a timing official within 10 minutes of the completion of an event, posting of results, or a ruling to be considered valid.
 All results become final as of the presentation of awards.

 – IGNORANCE OF THE RULES IS NEVER AN ADMISSIBLE DEFENSE!

-Final interpretation of the rules is up to the event director.
+Final interpretation of the rules is up to the Race Director/USAC Official.
 These individuals have control over all competitors, scorers, and officials at their event and their decision on these rules, and any situations not specifically covered by these rules is final.

 Changing classes is to be done prior to race start.
 No changes after race starts will be allowed.
 It’s not as easy to change in the computer as you think.